Chapter 17 : The Undeniable Craving in the Room of Hidden Things

-He wanted to tear it off her with his teeth.
+He wanted to tear it off with his teeth.

 Why was it that she always seemed to have something around her neck preventing him from devouring her?
 He wondered this while trying to hold back his emotions that threatened to run wild.

-She closed her eyes as his words sunk in.
+She closed her eyes and nearly cried as his words sunk in.
 He wanted her?

 The number one Mudblood hater… the very one that had started her innermost pain and private suffering wanted her.